John Carlyle (merchant)

-John Carlyle (6 February 1720–October 1780) was a Scottish merchant who emigrated to British Colony of Virginia and became a leading landowner and social and political figure in Northern Virginia.
-He was a founding trustee and the first overseer of Alexandria, Virginia.
+John Carlyle (6 February 1720 – October 1780) was a British-born American merchant and landowner who spent most of his life in the British colony of Virginia, where he became a leading social and political figure in Northern Virginia.
+Caryle was a founding trustee and the first overseer of Alexandria, Virginia.

 Early life

 Born in Carlisle, Cumberland, England, Carlyle was the second surviving son of William Carlyle, an apothecary-surgeon, of a landed Scottish family from Dumfrieshire descended from the Lords Carlyle of Torthorwald and Rachel Murray of Murraythwaite, Dumfriesshire descendent of the Clan Murray, supporters of Robert the Bruce during First War of Scottish Independence.